 Rebecca has exhibited & screened with institutions and festivals including Microscope Gallery (Brooklyn, NY), Anthology Film Archives (New York, NY), Open Signal (Portland, OR), Puffin Cultural Forum (Teaneck, NJ), Artifact Film Festival (Canada), amongst others.

-Rebecca is currently a part of Smack Mellon’s 2018-19 Artist Studio Program where she is a NY Community Trust Van Lier Fellow.
-She has previously been a resident at NURTUREart and Signal Culture.
+In 2018-19, Rebecca was a part of Smack Mellon’s Artist Studio Program where she was also a NY Community Trust Van Lier Fellow.
+Previously, she has been a resident at NURTUREart and Signal Culture.
+In Fall 2019, she will join Crosstown Arts (Memphis, TN) for a three-month Film and Video Residency.
 She is a graduate of NYU’s Tisch School of the Arts where she studied Film & TV and Art History.